10/30/2024

 speaker

 Sure.
-Thanks, Michael.
-It's Seth here.
-So sort of on a wider scale, Levenover has had a reimbursement strategy in place for a number of years.
-Being able to support our drug resistant patient access to our therapy has obviously been central to that mission and level six is very much part of that.
+Thanks, Mark.
+So, sort of on a wider scale, Levenover has had a reimbursement strategy in place for a number of years, and being able to support our drug-resistant patient access to our therapies has obviously been central to that mission, and Level 6 is very much part of that.
 A couple of points on the process.
-So while CMS is not obligated to follow the hot panel recommendation, we're very encouraged to see the unanimous support of our request.
-To come to sort of how we quantify the potential impact, there are a number of different factors involved here, but we do believe that it will make a meaningful difference to implementing census due to largely retiring economic headwinds faced by census prescribing VNS to Medicare patients.
-Over time, what we hope to see is the increase in reimbursement will drive greater VNS therapy utilization to this very underserved drug resistant epilepsy population.
+So, while CMS is not obligated to follow the hot panel recommendations, We're very encouraged to see the unanimous support of our requests.
+To come to sort of how we quantify the potential impact, there are a number of different factors involved here, but we do believe that it will make a meaningful difference to implants and centres due to largely retiring economic headwinds faced by centres prescribing BNS to Medicare patients.
+Over time, what we hope to see is that the increase in reimbursement will drive greater BNS therapy utilization to this very underserved drug-resistant epilepsy population.
 From a pricing standpoint, we intend to continue with our annual inflationary price increase strategy.
-But obviously level six will give us the potential for greater flexibility with future innovative products which are in our pipeline.
+But obviously, level six will give us the potential for greater flexibility with future innovative products, which are in our pipeline.

 speaker

-And then just maybe I'll stop.
-Thank you.
-Michael, it's a great question.
-Just to add this as well.
-If you step back just from the clinical unmet need, you know, there are over a million patients with drug resistant epilepsy there that are untreated today.
-And while, and the procedure of penetration, if you look at that patient population, is very low, it's below 5%.
-So there's still significant opportunity to grow the procedure penetration.
+And then just maybe what you said, Michael, it's a great question.
+Just to add this as well, if you step back just from the clinical unmet need, you know, there are over a million patients with drug resistant epilepsy there that are untreated today.
+And while, and the procedure penetration, if you look at that patient population is very low, it's below 5%.
+So, there's still significant opportunity to grow the procedure penetration.
 And one of the barriers to that growth is reimbursement.
-And so if the improvement and reimbursement were achieved, that will obviously unlock, it won't solve the complete puzzle, but it will unlock a very important barrier for us.
+And so, if the improvement and reimbursement were achieved, That will obviously unlock, it won't solve the complete puzzle, but it will unlock a very important barrier for us.

 speaker